 - 130 g Dark chocolate

-Lay the almonds out onto a lined baking tray and pop them in the oven on 180C/350F/Gas Mark 4 for 8 minutes.
+- Lay the almonds out onto a lined baking tray and pop them in the oven for 8 minutes.
 Once they are toasted leave them to cool, then chop them up

-Carefully shape the dough on the baking tray into a rectangle, approximately 35cm long and 10cm wide
+- Tip the dough onto the baking tray and shape it into a rectangle, approximately 35cm long and 10cm wide